bbustin/climaduino/README.md

 To protect the compressor and be more energy efficient, there is a minimum off time and minimum run time to prevent short cycling.
 The minimum run time can sometimes lead to a slight bit of overcooling or can lead to humidity going a little below the setpoint, but this appears to be pretty minimal.

-There is an LCD display with the current temperature and humidity setpoints.
-Two buttons allow the temperature to be raised or lowered.
-There is currently no way to directly change the humidity setpoint or the mode without the Controller component.
-Tweaking the code and uploading it to the Arduino is one way to change the mode.
-Another way is to use the Arduino IDE to send commands to the thermostat.
-The next paragraph provides some more detail.

 Setup
 =====
 Load the climaduino sketch onto the Arduino Yún, then please refer to the README file in the mqtt_yun_bridge folder.